 The Witch Post today, by Angela Waites Photography

-King James’s Daemonologie, the king’s treatise on necromancy, magic and the occult written in 1597, identified the importance of protecting the hearth from witches’ familiars, claiming: ‘they will come and pierce through, whatever house or church, though all ordinary passages be closed’, specifically gaining access through any opening ‘the air may enter in at’.
+In 1597 an influential text was written by King James I. His Daemonologie was a treatise on necromancy, magic and the occult.
+It was here that King James outlined the importance of protecting the hearth from witches’ familiars, claiming: ‘they will come and pierce through, whatever house or church, though all ordinary passages be closed’, specifically gaining access through any opening ‘the air may enter in at’.

 The post in Stang End also contains objects, secreted in the dowel holes, including a silver threepenny bit.
 One story tells that when the cream was ‘witched’ and wouldn’t churn into butter, the threepenny bit should be carefully dug out from its hiding place and dropped in the pail.